 It is with deep sadness that we announce the passing of search and rescue dog, Bryn.

-Bryn, a 15 year old border collie, passed away at the weekend.
+Bryn, a 15 year old border collie, passed away on 20th July.

 Bryn and his handler, retired firefighter Steve Buckley, have travelled the world to help in disaster areas.
 Their partnership began after Steve, who was also a member of the UK international search and rescue (UKISAR) team, saw search dogs in action for the first time following the Gujarat, India, earthquake in 2001.

 When he returned to the UK, Steve put a case together for Cheshire to have a search and rescue dog, which was accepted by the then Chief Fire Officer.
 An ideal dog, Bryn, was eventually found after a West Midlands lady offered one of a litter to the Service.
 By the time he was 12 months old, Bryn was loving the intensive training for his role in rescuing living people from disaster areas.

 He became UKISAR graded in 2005 which meant he could go out on search and rescue missions with the teams.
 He has been deployed on operations to India, Sumatra, Japan and Nepal as well as being on the dog and handler assessment team travelling to America, Argentina, Romania, Austria, Czech Republic, Hungary, Saudi Arabia and Australia.